 - 1. Make sure machine is on a flat, level surface. - 2.
+Park machine safely.
+(See Parking Safely in the SAFETY section.) - 3.
 Check that tires are inflated to correct tire pressure.
 Tire pressure is marked on the side of the tire.